by-jp/www.byjp.me/content/notes/twitter/176750828802162688/index.md

 - imported
 - from-twitter
 ---
-Oh noes\!
+Oh noes!
 I mentioned the third iteration of Jobs' tablet device and now there are SPAMBIRDS TWEETING ALL THE TIME.